Treatment of Postmenopausal Osteoporosis

 Do not administer Boniva Injection by any other route of administration.
 The safety and efficacy of Boniva Injection following non-intravenous routes of administration have not been established.

 Osteonecrosis of the Jaw

 Osteonecrosis of the jaw (ONJ) has been reported in patients treated with bisphosphonates, including Boniva Injection.
 Most cases have been in cancer patients treated with intravenous bisphosphonates undergoing dental procedures.
 Some cases have occurred in patients with postmenopausal osteoporosis treated with either oral or intravenous bisphosphonates.
 A routine oral examination should be performed by the prescriber prior to initiation of bisphosphonate treatment.
-Consider a dental examination with appropriate preventive dentistry prior to treatment with bisphosphonates in patients with a history of concomitant risk factors (e.g., cancer, chemotherapy, radiotherapy, corticosteroids, poor oral hygiene, pre-existing dental disease or infection, anemia, coagulopathy).
+Consider a dental examination with appropriate preventive dentistry prior to treatment with bisphosphonates in patients with a history of concomitant risk factors (e.g., cancer, chemotherapy, angiogenesis inhibitors, radiotherapy, corticosteroids, poor oral hygiene, pre-existing dental disease or infection, anemia, coagulopathy).
 Concomitant administration of drugs associated with ONJ may increase the risk of developing ONJ.
 The risk of ONJ may increase with duration of exposure to bisphosphonates.